Consistent End-to-End Estimation for Counterfactual Fairness

 \end{lemma}

-\begin{proof} See Appendix \ref{app:proof}. \end{proof} The inequality in Lemma~\ref{lem:bound} states that the influence from the sensitive attribute on the target variable is upper-bounded by: (i)~the performance of generating the counterfactual of the mediator (first term) and (ii)~the counterfactual mediator regularization (second term).
-Hence, by reducing the counterfactual mediator regularization $\mathcal{R}_\mathrm{{cm}}$, we effectively enforce the prediction to be more counterfactual fair if the performance generating the counterfactual of the mediator (first term) is sufficiently good.
-In other words, if the counterfactual distribution is learned sufficiently well, our method is mathematically guaranteed to ensure the notion of counterfactual fairness.\footnote{Details how we ensure Lipschitz continuity in $h$ are in~Appendix \ref{app:implementation}.} We also provide guarantees for estimating the counterfactual distribution in Appendix~\ref{app:proof}.
+\begin{proof} See Appendix \ref{app:proof}. \end{proof} The inequality in Lemma~\ref{lem:bound} states that the influence from the sensitive attribute on the target variable is upper-bounded by (i)~the estimation of counterfactual mediators (first term) and (ii)~the counterfactual mediator regularization (second term). (i)~The first term does not depend on $h$, and, given Lemma~\ref{lem:consistent}, reduces to zero as there exists a generator in $\mathcal{G}$, which consistently estimates counterfactuals.
+Hence, by reducing (ii)~the second term $\mathcal{R}_\mathrm{{cm}}$ for all the generators through minimizing our training loss in Eq.~\ref{eq:trainloss}, we can effectively enforce the predictor to be more counterfactual fair.\footnote{Details how we ensure Lipschitz continuity in $h$ are in Appendix~\ref{app:implementation}.}